Black-Star-Institute/blackstar.github.io/docs/people/garner.md

 & Therapy.
 He has also been an Organizer for various UFO Conferences & Events.

+# Alien photo hoax

+Garner appears to be implicated in publicising a hoaxed photo, according to Royce Myers, III [Alleged Photo of J-Rod Alien is a Special Effects Hoax](http://www.ufowatchdog.com/jrod.htm), who cites an email from Bill Hamilton.

 # Books

 - *Alien Disclosure at Area 51: Dr. Dan Burisch Reveals the Truth About ETs, UFOs and MJ-12* 2008